idexus/Sharp.UI/README.md

 ## Auto-generated code

-__CodeMarkup.Maui__ library has a feature of automatically generating bindable properties and their fluent helper methods.
+__CodeMarkup for Maui__ library has a feature of automatically generating bindable properties and their fluent helper methods.
 To use this feature, you need to define the __view-model__ as follows:

 ```cs
 [BindableProperties]